 Located in the 13th district not far from the Pest foot of the Margaret Bridge and mostly known and loved by locals, Pozsonyi Kisvendéglő is a small, old-fashioned Hungarian restaurant with checkered tablecloths and simple, but friendly atmosphere.
 Don’t expect anything fancy, just a large selection of delicious and budget-friendly local meals prepared the traditional Hungarian way.
 Large portions, good value for money.
 You won’t leave this place hungry and disappointed, that’s for sure.

-What you should try: Jókai bean soup, Wiener Schnitzel with parsley potatoes
+What you should try: Jókai bean soup, Wiener Schnitzel with parsley potatoes, and a nice Strudel for dessert.

 Located halfway between St. Stephen’s Basilica and the Danube riverbank, Lóca is a small, traditional Hungarian restaurant with a relaxed vibe, lovely, folk-style atmosphere and kind waiters.
 If you value a nice big portion of traditional pörkölt (Hungarian stew) over an orgy of flavors in a fine dining restaurant, then this is your place.
 To add to the authentic Hungarian style atmosphere, they organize Gypsy music performances on several evenings.
 Prices are fair, but make sure you have some cash with you as you can’t pay with card.